Max Green (rugby union)

-Max Green (born 13 February 1996) is an English professional rugby union player who plays as a scrum-half for Bath Rugby.
+Max Green (born 13 February 1996) is an English professional rugby union player who plays as a scrum-half for English Prem side Harlequins on loan from French Nationale side CA Périgueux.

 Club career

 Green made his debut for Yorkshire Carnegie during the 2015/16 campaign and became a regular the following season.
 In November 2017 he signed for Bath.
 Green played for Bath in the Anglo-Welsh Cup making his club debut against London Irish at the Madejski Stadium in 2017.